(727) 808-8602

 Baffles, windage trays and scrapers:

 An oil baffle is a physical barrier to oil movement that is generally all or partially submerged in the wet sump oil reservoir.
 Sometimes small fins in other areas of the pan floor or engine can be seen that guide draining oil back to the main sump reservoir and these can be considered oil baffles as well.
 Typically these are seen in OEM cast aluminum sumps.
-Here is a picture of a Mercedes diesel engine sump with many baffles that are also crank scrapers.
+Here is a picture of a Mercedes diesel motor sump with many baffles that are also crank scrapers.
 The idea is to keep the end of the pump pickup tube constantly submerged in oil so that it does not suck in air.
 Some baffles include trap doors that swing and close to enhance this function.
 So, baffles are ultimately intended to guide fluid consolidated oil to, and keep it around, the oil pump pickup.

 A windage tray should prevent fluid reservoir oil that is sloshing from coming into direct physical contact with the rotating bottom end.
 Windage trays are also meant to shield the reservoir oil from the aerodynamic forces of the rotating assembly.
 These two basic functions often are in direct conflict with one-another with respect to decreasing the total effects of windage.